Skip to content

 • A full physical examination will be conducted, requiring applicants to undress to their underwear.

-• Please note we do not have any female doctors that can carry out the assessment.
-You may request a chaperone to be present at your physical examination.
+• You may request a chaperone to be present at your physical examination.

 • We will be providing a private changing room or a curtained-off area.
 Gowns or sheets will be provided to clients on request.